The DBA is a vibrant community of design consultancies and design-driven businesses – a powerful alliance shaping the future of design in business.

 In 2003 Deborah joined the Design Business Association as CEO.
 Funded entirely by the design industry with a remit to drive up their professionalism and the profile of design’s value in business, the DBA’s membership has more than doubled along with the association’s turnover to nearly £1million.

-She was also President of the Bureau of European Design Associations (BEDA) for two years until March 2013.
+She was President of the Bureau of European Design Associations (BEDA) for two years until March 2013.
 Deborah is a member the European Design Leadership Board, an expert group of design advisors to the Commission and in this capacity is often asked to address policy makers on the role of design in policy.

 Her experience of the design sector in the UK, this European-level insight and her work with BEDA, has resulted in her being consulted on the potential structure and strategy for design support in various countries.